Zhaava/hse-acos-course/docs/part2os/02_C/lecture.md

 ## Homework

-_Write and submit to GitHub the program described below._
+_Write and submit to GitHub the programs described below._
-_An instruction on how to work with GitHub is [here](../../../software/git.md)_.
+_An instruction on how to work with GitHub is [here](../../software/git.md)_.

 ### Tasks